apache/spark/docs/sql-ref-syntax-qry-select-case.md

 | 400  | small                                                                                         |
 +------+-----------------------------------------------------------------------------------------------+

-SELECT * FROM person where CASE 1 = 1 WHEN 100 THEN 'big' WHEN 200 THEN 'bigger' WHEN 300 THEN 'biggest' ELSE 'small' END = 'small';
+SELECT * FROM person
+    WHERE
+        CASE 1 = 1
+            WHEN 100 THEN 'big'
+            WHEN 200 THEN 'bigger'
+            WHEN 300 THEN 'biggest'
+            ELSE 'small'
+        END = 'small';
 +------+-------+-------+
 |  id  | name  |  age  |
 +------+-------+-------+